psipred/merizo_search/README.md

 ### `search`

-The `search` module of Merizo will call Foldclass to search queries (as they are, without segment) against a pre-compiled database (created using `createdb`).
+The `search` module of Merizo-search will call Foldclass to search queries (as they are, without `segment`) against a pre-compiled database (created using `createdb`).
 This is useful when queries are already domains.

 The `search` module is called using:
 ```